-In-vivo Study
+2.2 In-vivo study

 The imaging protocol was developed and optimized with reference to the limitations of the tracking algorithm.
 First, the trade off in image quality with FOV and matrix was investigated qualitatively on healthy volunteers in order to achieve the optimum resolution, contrast and frame acquisition time.
-As scan duration was proportional to the number of phase encoding steps, the number of steps was kept at <100 at the shortest repetition time possible (TR 3.5ms).
+As scan duration was proportional to the phase encode matrix, the phase encode matrix was maintained <100 at the shortest repetition time possible (TR 3.5ms).
 It was found that reducing the FOV and hence the phase encode matrix, maintaining an in-plane resolution of 2mm, was not an effective way to reduce frame acquisition time, due to the need to use fold-over suppression to avoid aliasing in the phase encode direction.
 A parallel imaging technique, SENSE (Philips Medical Systems, Best NL), was found to reduce the scan time by a factor of 2 without significant reduction in image quality.
 A reference scan is acquired prior to the SENSE MR sequence to measure the sensitivity profile of the phased-array coil.
 The same reference scan is used for all the images of the dynamic series.

 A positioning device was developed that facilitated reproducible abductive motion in both sequential and dynamic modes.
 A study was run with six healthy volunteers to optimize and evaluate the robustness of the registration-MRI protocol combination without the introduction of motion artifacts.
 Ethics approval was obtained from the local ethics committee for the study protocol.
-In a first 45 minutes-session, a complete static image data set of the pelvis and femur was acquired with a 2D multi-slice spin echo acquisition (TR/TE 578/18ms, FOV/matrix 400mm/512x512 and slice thickness 2mm to 10mm).
-In the second scan session, the joint was stepped successively in abduction, and at a range of positions two scans were run.
-A 3D sequential acquisition at high spatial resolution (fast gradient echo sequence with radial reconstruction: FFE, TR/TE 6.4/3.1ms, Flip angle 15 degrees, FOV/matrix 500mm/410x512, slice thickness 2mm) was run to localize the hip position (gold standard) and secondly the optimized 2D dynamic protocol was run (seven imaging planes, gradient echo sequence with balanced gradients: bFFE, TR/TE 3.5/1.1ms, Flip angle 80 degrees, pixel size 2 x 2mm, slice thickness 10mm, partial Fourier reduction factor of 0.65 in read direction).
-Acquisition times for these two scans were respectively 2min and 2sec.
-The slice positions of the dynamic slices were required to be adjusted to intersect appropriate bony landmarks on each volunteer: three axial (slices 1,4 and 5 in Fig. 5), a parasagittal (slice 3), an oblique (slice 2) and two coronal images (slices 6 and 7) were acquired.
+In a first session a complete static image data set of the pelvis and femur was acquired with a 2D multi-slice spin echo acquisition (TR/TE 578/18ms).
+In the second scan session the joint was stepped successively in abduction, and at a range of positions two scans were run.
+A 3D sequential acquisition at high spatial resolution (fast gradient echo sequence with radial reconstruction: FFE, TR/TE 6.4/3.1ms, Flip angle 15deg, FOV/matrix 500mm/410x512) was run to localize the hip position (gold standard) and secondly the optimized 2D dynamic protocol was run (seven imaging planes, gradient echo sequence with balanced gradients: bFFE, TR/TE 3.5/1.1ms, Flip angle 80deg, pixel size 2 x 2mm, slice thickness 10mm, partial Fourier reduction factor of 0.65 in read direction).
+The slice positions of the dynamic slices were required to be adjusted to intersect appropriate bony landmarks on each volunteer.
 These planes were set initially and maintained throughout the sequential motion protocol.